midned/Routy/README.md

 Routy
 =======================

-Yet another routing library for php.
-Very simple `REST` control
+Routing library for PHP with REST support.

 ## License